 Fall Weekend Writers' Retreat--November 1-3, 2013

 Do you yearn for a get-away to focus on your work-in-progress, in an inspiring yet restful setting, while receiving guidance from writing and publishing professionals, so you can return home re-charged and ready to take the next steps on your creative writing path?
-If so, our Fall 2012 Weekend Writers' Retreat--October 5-7, 2012 may be just what you need!
+If so, our Fall 2013 Weekend Writers' Retreat--November 1-3, 2013--may be just what you need!

 WHO may attend?

-This retreat is designed for writers who have works of fiction (short stories or novels), poetry, or essay(s)/creative nonfiction either complete or in progress and who wish to focus on revising/completing this work and identifying next steps on their writing paths.
-Up to fifteen writers will be selected from applicants.
+This retreat is designed for writers who have works of fiction (short stories or novels) or essay(s)/creative nonfiction either complete or in progress and who wish to focus on revising/completing this work and identifying next steps on their writing paths.
+Up to twenty writers will be selected from applicants.
 (See "How to apply" at bottom of this page for details.)